 Type of electric smoker we used

 We used a Traeger smoker for this recipe and set it to the lowest temperature.
 Since the lowest setting on the Traeger is 165 °F, we make sure to check on the internal smoker temperature and internal salmon temperature every so often to make sure the salmon doesn’t overcook.
 We used alderwood pellets since it has a nice and mild flavor that goes really well with salmon.
+To learn more about what types of wood to smoke for your recipe, read more about it here.

 How long to smoke salmon